holoviz/panel/doc/how_to/best_practices/dev_experience.md

 pn.Row(button, clicks)
 ```

-## Inherit from `pn.viewer.Viewer`
+## Inherit from `pn.viewer.Viewer` or `pn.custom.PyComponent`

 ### Good

 `param.Parameterized` is a very general class that can be used separately from Panel for working with Parameters.

-But if you want a Parameterized class to use with Panel, it is usually appropriate to inherit from the Panel-specific class `pn.viewable.Viewer` instead, because `Viewer` allows direct invocation of the class, resembling a native Panel object.
+But if you want a Parameterized class to use with Panel, it is usually appropriate to inherit from the Panel-specific class `pn.viewable.Viewer` instead, because `Viewer` allows direct instantiation of the `Viewer` class, resembling a native Panel object.

 For example, it's possible to use `ExampleApp().servable()` instead of `ExampleApp().view().servable()`.